hstarmans/ldgraphy/README.md

 ## To Do
 * if you enable the scan head, you give it an additional 4 seconds stabilization time.
 Ideally, there would be some extra internal check after the threshold.
-* check z-limits and z-homing offset, z home pin doesn't work
 * use asyncio loop for stabilizer
 * check the speed of polygon in hertz; this might explain why different polygon vendors have such different behavior
-* constants script from stabilizer should be integrated in machine class
+* check z-limits and z-homing offset, z home pin doesn't work

 ## Install notes